-As blizzard conditions unleashed in the western part of the state, 3 inches of rain fell in the east.
+As blizzard conditions unleashed in the western part of the state, three inches of rain fell in the east.
 The “perfect storm” of heavy rains, frozen ground, and snowmelt, resulted in the historic flood of March 2019.

 Power of Papio NRD

 Inside the Omaha metro area and Papillion Creek Basin Watershed, there was minimal flooding during the Flood of 2019 due to flood mitigation infrastructure the Papio NRD has built over the past four decades.

 For example, the levee and channel widening projects on the West Papillion Creek in Sarpy County held the water at bay, preventing loss of lives and what could have been hundreds of millions of dollars of damage to public and private property loss in the City of Papillion, and potential loss of life.

-Water held in its banks by West Branch Papillion Creek Levee at 84th Street Bridge in Papillion.
+Water held in its banks by West Branch Papillion Creek Levee at 84th Street Bridge in Papillion in March 2019.